Influence of Caste System in Clothing – Ancient India

 Pushyamitra, a Brahmin Mauryan general assassinates the last Mauryan Emperor Brihadratha Maurya to establish Shunga empire whose inscriptions would reach as far as Ayodhya.
 Pushyamitra orchestrated a remarkable Brahminical counter revolution by reestablishing the four-fold Varna system and animal sacrifice Yajnas prohibited by Ashoka.
 Pushyamitra not only revived Brahminical supremacy but also cruelly persecuted Buddhists.
 Vibhasa, a 2nd century Buddhist text, states that Pushyamitra burned Buddhist scriptures, killed Buddhist monks, and destroyed 500 monasteries in and around Kashmir.

-Ramayana and Mahabharata are compiled in this period with patronage of Brahmin kings and will be completed over approximately six centuries.
+Compilation of Ramayana and Mahabharata (as Itihasa/history) begins in this period with patronage of Brahmin kings and will be completed over approximately six centuries.
 Brahmins also responded with Dharmashastra (including Manusmriti) in this period to reclaim the authority of Vedas.
-Most of the basic ideas and practices of arising classical Hinduism will derive from the new Smriti literature.
+Most of the basic ideas and practices of arising classical Brahminism will derive from the new Smriti literature.

 SHUDRAS IN MANUSMRITI